Volunteer with monkeys and baboons in South Africa

 - Flights to Phalaborwa (PHW) via Johannesburg.
 There is a bus from Johannesburg, but this takes about 5 hours.
 Oyster can book your flights

-- A passport valid for the duration of your stay
+- A passport valid for a minimum of 30 days after your return date

 - Cost of changing your return flight date if you need to